33Domenico/CI2024_project-work/report.md

 ### Reflections after laboratory

 While I initially selected Improved RHCM v2 as the best algorithm based on the experimental results, further reflection revealed an important insight: the approach of always preserving the set with maximum coverage may not actually be optimal for all instances.
 A set that covers many elements might also have a disproportionately high cost, whereas multiple smaller sets might cover the same elements at a lower total cost.
-In reality, the Improved RHCM v2 is not a significant improvement over the basic Improved RHCM, which achieved almost identical results without making assumptions about which sets should always be included.
+In reality, the Improved RHCM v2 is not a significant improvement over the basic Improved RHCM(It's improved beacuse i used more iteration 20000 vs 10000), which achieved almost identical results without making assumptions about which sets should always be included.
 The original adaptive strength mechanism in Improved RHCM provides sufficient flexibility to explore the solution space effectively without explicitly forcing the inclusion of specific sets.

 ## Laboratory 2: Traveling Salesman Problem